 - Acceptance And Commitment Therapy (ACT)

 Here, the patient is taught how to accept the urges and normally live with them without having to pull their hair out.

 Here, patients learn to accept any form of distorted beliefs pertaining to hair pulling.
 This therapy may help reduce the frequency of hair pulling in patients.

-A doctor may sometimes prescribe pharmacotherapy – which includes a dose of 1200 mg of N-acetyl cysteine to be given twice a day (4).
+A doctor may sometimes prescribe pharmacotherapyi XA kind of therapy that involves the use of pharmaceutical drugs to treat diseases and disorders. – which includes a dose of 1200 mg of N-acetyl cysteine to be given twice a day (4).
 In a study, this treatment had shown remarkable results in 4 to 6 months (5).
 Doctors may also prescribe medications like serotonin reuptake inhibitors (SRI), fluoxetine (Prozac), sertraline (Zoloft), fluvoxamine (Luvox), clomipramine (Anafranil), paroxetine (Paxil), valproate (Depakote), and lithium carbonate (Lithobid, Eskalith), depending on the case.